malikinss/PyGen/PyGen for Beginners/2_input_output/2_2_print_and_input/readme.md

-# Chapter 2.2: Print and Input 📜
+# Lesson 2.2: Print and Input 📜

 ## Description 📝
-This chapter covers fundamental concepts of printing to the console and handling user input in programming.
+This lesson covers fundamental concepts of printing to the console and handling user input in programming.
 It introduces various methods for outputting data and capturing user inputs.

 ## Purpose 🎯
-The purpose of this chapter is to provide a comprehensive understanding of how to use print statements and input functions to interact with the user and display information.
+The purpose of this lesson is to provide a comprehensive understanding of how to use print statements and input functions to interact with the user and display information.

 ## How It Works 🔍
-In this chapter, you will work with different tasks that demonstrate:
+In this lesson, you will work with different tasks that demonstrate:
 - Printing simple text to the console.
 - Formatting and printing sequences of data.
 - Creating visual representations such as triangles using print statements.